Image Map Skip to Main Content

 • Click a library link to the right of the search result - "FindIt@RTC"

-[forthcoming, indefinitely 'soon', but before we get the "FindIt@RTC" link working, if you find an article through Google Scholar that is is not available 'from' Google Scholar one easy way to search for it is to use the Library's 'OneSearch', which searches most - but not all! - of the books and articles/databases we have purchased or subscribe to.
+[forthcoming, indefinitely 'soon', but before we get the "FindIt@RTC" link working, if you find an article through Google Scholar that is not available 'from' Google Scholar one easy way to search for it is to use the Library's 'OneSearch', which searches most - but not all! - of the books and articles/databases we have purchased or subscribe to.
 If you experience even the smallest amount of frustration please consult the library staff!];

 • Try clicking a link labeled [PDF] to the right of the search result;